 "Statnett is currently exploring how Norway’s hydropower reserves can help facilitate the transition to a low carbon economy.
 As experts on installation and maintenance of interconnectors, the development of efficient power markets and handling of day-by-day system operation, the company is well positioned for this job.
 One of the major challenges for infrastructure development is gaining public acceptance.
 The purpose of building new grids must be clearly communicated and the public must be involved early.
 We believe RGI is a good platform to create a dialogue between all actors and hopefully we can contribute to European countries meeting their climate obligations."

 Swissgrid is Switzerland's national grid company.
 The Electricity Supply Act (StromVG) of 2007 reorganised the Swiss electricity market: electricity production, trading and sales as well as the transmission of electricity were separated, and Swissgrid was entrusted with the operation of the Swiss high-voltage grid.
-They employ 250 people from twelve countries in Frick and in Laufenburg.
+They employ more than 450 highly qualified people from more than 24 countries at its sites in Aarau, Laufenburg, Uznach, Landquart, Ostermundigen, Prilly and Castione.
 The Swiss electricity grid is extremely important for international electricity trading.
 For decades it has been a hub for balancing peaks in demand and production.
 Switzerland is a founding member of the ENTSO-E (European Network of Transmission System Operators for Electricity).
-Swissgrid is a recognised centre of competence in the ENTSO-E. Switzerland’s importance is also apparent from the figures: more than 30 lines connect the Swiss transmission system with other countries.
-These lines carry 11% of all the electricity that is exchanged between the ENTSO-E countries.
+Swissgrid is a recognised centre of competence in the ENTSO-E. Switzerland’s importance is also apparent from the figures: more than 40 lines connect the Swiss transmission system with other countries.

 TenneT is Europe's first cross-border Transmission System Operator.
 Integration of the two transmission grids of the German transpower and TenneT from the Netherlands will allow us to take a leading role in Europe.
 We will continue developing an effectively functioning EU electricity market, to assure the security of supply and support the integration of renewable energy.
 The new company has 1700 employees, nine branches and approx. 20,000 kilometres of high-voltage connections, making it one of the top 5 transmission system operators in Europe.
 The coming period we will focus on further integration of the two TSOs to one company.